Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Enact the Atmosphere Protection Act

-Would enact ORC section 2917.43 to prohibit solar radiation modification, cloud seeding, or sunlight reflection methods.
+Would enact section 2917.43 to prohibit solar radiation modification, cloud seeding, and sunlight reflection methods.
+Relevant to drone-based atmospheric modification activities.

 Last action: May 21, 2025